Who Is Ben Mendelsohn?

 'Darkest Hour' (2017)

-Although not officially confirmed, the actor has also been in heavy talks to play the main villain in the upcoming Marvel Studios' Captain Marvel film.
+The actor is set to appear as the main villain in the upcoming Marvel Studios' Captain Marvel film.

 Early Life & Career in Australia

 Born on April 3, 1969 in Melbourne, Victoria, Australia, Ben Mendelsohn grew up with a father who was an accomplished neuroscientist and a mother who was a nurse.
 Because of his father's burgeoning career as a medical researcher, the family was required to move around a great deal.
 Mendelsohn, along with his two brothers, lived throughout Europe and went to boarding school in the U.S. before returning to Melbourne to finish high school.

 While in high school, Mendelsohn signed up for a drama course, thinking it'd be a breeze, but soon discovered he had a knack for memorizing lines.
 He ended up following up on an audition, which got him the part of Ted Morgan in the 1985 TV series The Henderson Kids, which led to more roles, including a stint on the Australian soap opera Neighbours.